smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #3 - Fiscal Year Pay Rates

-For each standard fiscal year, a record exists for each employee that states their current pay rate for the specified year.
+For each standard fiscal year, a record exists for each employee stating their current pay rate for that year.

 Can you determine all the constraints that can be applied to this table to ensure it contains only correct information?
 Assume that no pay raises are given mid-year.
 There are quite a few of them, so think carefully.